Whether or not sex is good for prostate problems is a question many men wonder, and it’s an important one that needs answering.

 The prostate plays an active role during sexual activity.

-It is responsible for making fluid in semen, which helps transport your sperm when you ejaculate.
+Along with other structures, the prostate is responsible for making fluid in semen, which helps transport your sperm when you ejaculate.

 The effect regular ejaculations have on the prostate should become a significant talking point, especially amongst men who are experiencing prostate problems.

 This article will determine whether a healthy sex life can reduce the risk of developing prostate cancer.